 However, until the child is born, American law allows his mother to hire an abortionist to kill him.
 What a strange situation.
 Everyone knows that if you don’t want a baby, don’t do what makes babies.
 Some women do what makes babies, a baby shows up, and they get upset.
 Shouldn’t she blame herself?
 She could have gone to a movie that evening, but she freely chose to make a baby, and then she gets upset when the baby shows up.

 We in the United States, through the abortion franchise, murder one child in every three.
-It has now been more than 40 years since the Supreme Court committed Roe v.
-Wade.
-A third of all Americans conceived during the past 40 years were never born.
+The Supreme Court committed Roe v.
+Wade in 1973.
+A third of all Americans conceived since then were never born.
 A third of all the doctors, a third of all the nurses.
 Anyone who has been in a hospital recently knows that when you press the nurse button, often nobody comes for a very long time.
 Nobody even intercoms back to find out whether it’s an emergency or tell the patient when the nurse might be able to get there.
 The nurses are doing the best they can, but they have more patients than they can handle, while we continue to kill a third of the next generation of nurses.

 The news networks don’t cover all this.
 We see a disaster on TV and people are carried into hospitals.
 A triage nurse examines the patients and schedules initial treatment for the most severely injured.
 Then, when the TV cameras go away, these same patients also get to press their nurse buttons.
 Occasionally a nurse passes by, notices the flashing red light outside the patient’s room, and goes in to see how she can help.
 But, more and more often, the patient presses the button and waits, and waits, and waits.